 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship while building essential listening skills in your child.
+There are intentional ways to grow a healthy parent-child relationship while building essential listening skills in your 4-year-old child.

 Your child’s healthy development depends upon their ability to listen and understand what you and others are communicating.
 Listening skills support your child’s ability to engage in healthy relationships, to focus, and to learn.
 For example, children need to successfully communicate with you and understand what you are saying to them for their very survival.
 They are busy learning new words, phrases, and sentences, so your conversations are supporting their language and brain development.

 Now that they are becoming more independent, they need to listen to your instructions to stay safe.
 As in infancy, each time you are responsive to your child’s cries and needs showing them love and care, they feel understood and learn about the two-way nature of communication.
 In preschool and beyond, children must listen to their teacher if they are to follow directions and successfully navigate expectations at school.
 Not surprisingly, better listening skills are associated with school success.